-The Directors are responsible on behalf of the Company for the other information.
-The other information comprises the information included on pages 1 and 2, but does not include the financial statements and our auditor's report thereon.
+The Directors are responsible on behalf of the Company for the other information on pages 1 and 2.
+The Appointed Actuary is responsible for the section 78 report on page 31.
+The other information does not include the financial statements and our auditor's report thereon.